Jewish Defense League: 2000–present

 In June 2014, two LDJ supporters were sentenced to prison in France for targeting the car of Jonathan Moadab, the Jewish co-founder of the blog "Cercle des Volontaires (Circle of Volunteers)", with a home-made bomb in September 2012.

-In October 2015, around 100 people brandishing JDL flags, and Israeli flags and letting off flares attacked the Agence France Presse building in Paris.
+In October 2015, around 100 people who had JDL flags, and Israeli flags and letting off flares attacked the Agence France Presse building in Paris.
 Around 12 of them, armed with batons, assaulted David Perrotin, a leading French journalist.
 All were linked to the Jewish Defense League (JDL).